Kotlin/kotlin-by-example/_examples/ObjectKeyword.md

 <div class="sample" markdown="1">
 First of all, let's start with some basic OOP concepts: a class is a blueprint, and an object is an instance of a class.
-You define a class, and you can create multiple instances of that class:
+You define a class, then create multiple instances of that class:

 ```kotlin
 import java.util.Random